WangZishan/ADASE/README.md

 **2_ADAssociatedASEUsingOutputFromLinearMFixedModel.R**

-Identification of AD associated variant using output from the linear mixed effects model as input.
+Identification of AD associatedn ASE variant using output from the linear mixed effects model as input.